Anassidr/Space-traffic-email-bot/README.md

     - A function that retrieves the list of astronauts from the API, converts it into a Pandas DataFrame, and compares it to the last df we had stored.
     - If this function detects that there was a change in the list, an email is sent using the first function.

 2. I created a cronjob that executes the script.
-This allows me to automatically run the script daily locally on my computer.
+This allows me to automatically run the script daily locally.